 Approximately one third of the area of Thousand Oaks, in California’s Conejo Valley, has been designated as permanent open space.
 This provides room for native plants and animals to thrive, and vast areas for open space enthusiasts to enjoy.
 We have 150 miles of trails, the vast majority of which are open to all non-motorized users.

-Overview Map Click on the hotspots to get to details about these open space areas, including trail maps and suggested hike routes.
+Overview Map Click on the insets to get to details about these open space areas, including trail maps and suggested hike routes.

 Dos Vientos Open Space Trails The City of Thousand Oaks acquired the Dos Vientos open space through the Dos Vientos Ranch housing development approval process in the late 1990’s.
 The development is surrounded by open space containing trails that have many access points in the neighborhoods.